Desmond Tutu, South Africas Moral Compass - UrduPoint

 Desmond Tutu, South Africa's Moral Compass

-Johannesburg, (UrduPoint / Pakistan Point News - 26th Dec, 2021 ) :South African Archbishop Desmond Tutu, who died Sunday at the age of 90, was the moral compass of his beloved "Rainbow Nation", never afraid to speak truth to power, whatever its creed or colour.
+Cape Town, Jan 1 (UrduPoint / Pakistan Point News - 1st Jan, 2022 ) :South African Archbishop Desmond Tutu, who died on Boxing Day at the age of 90, was the moral compass of his beloved "Rainbow Nation", never afraid to speak truth to power, whatever its creed or colour.

 A tireless activist, he won the Nobel Peace prize in 1984 for combatting white minority rule in his country.